-(d) After approval of an order, the city recorder must endorse it with the date of approval and the recorder's name and title.
+(d) After approval of an order, the mayor must sign and the city recorder must endorse it with the date of approval and the recorder's name and title.

 Section 23.
 Effective Date of Orders.
 Orders and other quasi-judicial decisions take effect on the date of final approval, or on a later day provided in the order.